lucapette/website/content/writing/my-programming-principles.md

 ### Read features end to end

-There's something I do _before_ making a change to a large code base that is new to me.
-It's often called code safari but I'm no fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
+When I'm new to a large codebase, I read features end to end _before_ making any change.
+People often called code safari but I'm no fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
 Yeah, it's boring.
 I like it that way.

 Approaching a new codebase can get a little overwhelming.
 Sometimes I don't even know where to start, which part of the system maps to which part of the codebase.
-To help orient myself, I read a whole feature end to end.
-Let's consider a large web application composed of multiple services where an "innocent" click on a button stars a series of processes which ultimately result in the customer getting an some report via email.
+To help orient myself, I read a whole feature end to end, it doesn't even have to be connected to a change I need to make.

+For the sake of discussion, let's consider a web application composed of multiple services.
+There's an "innocent" button that, once clicked, stars a sequence of processes which ultimately result in getting some PDF report via email.
 I'm sure you have seen a variation of this.

-The idea of this principle is that I go on a hunt.
+The idea is that I go on a hunt.
 I start searching for the code of the button.
 It sounds trivial but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
-Most importantly, I will notice things (oh we have our own css framework?
-Why?), I will have questions (what's up with all data attributes?
+Most importantly, I will notice things like:

+- "oh we have our own css framework?
+Why?"
+- "what's up with all data attributes?
 I haven't seen any of that when I was checking out the website from home.
+We're stripping them down?"

-We're stripping them down?).
-I open a notebook and write everything down.
-I know that using my brain as storage is a
-waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
-Then when I know which service reacts to the click, I go down one layer and do the same again.
-I will repeat the process until I've gone all the way to the email service that sent out that test email right into my inbox.
+Before I forget any of this, I open a notebook and write everything down.
+Using my brain as storage is a waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
+When I figured out which service reacts to the click, I go down one layer and keep reading.
+I repeat the process until I've gone all the way to the email service that sent out that test email right into my inbox.

-Once I'm done, I'll have a mixed bag.
-That's where the hard work starts.
-I reorganize notes:
+Once I'm done, I have a mixed bag of notes: that's where the hard work starts.
+I reorganize them:

 - Questions for myself.
 A sort of todo list of things I know I want to dig in personally.